 Dialling locally in certain places has issues due to improper formatting.
 The common wisdom is to omit the area code in that area, and most of the world still abides by this basic guideline today.

 Many natives will have an incorrect understanding of the area code in places where incorrect formatting has been the standard for many years.
-For numbers in the ‘new’ ranges stated above, individuals are inadvertently dialling an unnecessary digit after the real area code and end up dialling the wrong number; for example, for the new number (0114) 345 4567, people are accidentally dialling 01142 345 4567 and are instead connected to (0114) 234 5456.
-In all of the locations listed in table 2, numerous reports of such dialling errors exist.
+For numbers in the ‘new’ ranges stated above, individuals are inadvertently dialing an unnecessary digit after the real area code and end up dialing the wrong number; for example, for the new number (0114) 345 4567, people are accidentally dialing 01142 345 4567 and are instead connected to (0114) 234 5456.
+In all of the locations listed in table 2, numerous reports of such dialing errors exist.

 Pollution of Data